 Medical Fitness Solutions has been using Cybernet medical computers in its devices since 2014, and have reported happy customers and very few technical problems.

 The Cybernet computers are installed in MFS’s “Core Balance” machines, which are used for balance assessment, assessment tests, and baselines.
-Everyone, from manufacturers to rehabilitation centers to the actual users of the machine have reported that the large 22” screens make the visualization process easier, the touchscreens improve engagement and smooth out the learning curve, and the antimicrobial surfaces and IP65 rating makes the machines exceedingly easy to clean after every session.
+Everyone, from manufacturers to rehabilitation centers to the actual users of the machine have reported that the large 22” screens make the visualization process easier, the touchscreens improve engagement and smooth out the learning curve, and the IP65 rating makes the machines exceedingly easy to clean after every session.
 Also, the antimicrobial housing protects itself from harmful microbes.